-We have prepared the description of Equinix, Inc.'s ("Equinix") Global Data Center Housing Services system for providing data center colocation services throughout the period November 1, 2021, to October 31, 2022 (the "description"), for user entities of the system during some or all of the period November 1, 2021, to October 31, 2022, and their auditors who audit and report on such user entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by subservice organizations and user entities of the system themselves, when assessing the risks of material misstatement of user entities' financial statements.
+We have prepared the description of Equinix, Inc.'s ("Equinix") Global Data Center Housing Services system for providing data center colocation services throughout the period November 1, 2022, to October 31, 2023 (the "description"), for user entities of the system during some or all of the period November 1, 2022, to October 31, 2023, and their auditors who audit and report on such user entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by subservice organizations and user entities of the system themselves, when assessing the risks of material misstatement of user entities' financial statements.

-Equinix uses various subservice organizations for environmental protection controls at the Chicago 4 (CH4) and Seoul 1 (SL1) data center facilities.
+Equinix uses various subservice organizations for environmental protection control services at the Chicago 4 (CH4), Seoul 1 (SL1) and Dublin 1 (DB1) IBX data centers.
 The description includes only the control objectives and related controls of Equinix and excludes the control objectives and related controls of the subservice organizations.
 The description also indicates whether certain control objectives specified in the description can be achieved only if complementary subservice organization controls assumed in the design of our controls are suitably designed and operating effectively, along with the related controls.
 The description does not extend to controls of the subservice organizations.